Loop312/compose-keyhandler/README.md

 //import androidx.compose.ui.input.key.onKeyEvent
 //...

+@Composable
 fun main() {
+    //if initializing outside a composable, don't use remember {}
+    val keyHandler = remember {
         //KeyHandler(false) will not consume key events
-    val keyHandler = KeyHandler()
+        KeyHandler() {
             //continuous execution
-    keyHandler.addKey(key = Key.A, description = "Prints A is being pressed") {
+            addKey(key = Key.A, description = "Prints A is being pressed") {
                 println("A is being pressed")
                 //or any other action you want to do
             }

-    println(keyHandler.getDescription(Key.A))
+            //println(getDescription(Key.A))

-    keyHandler.addMultipleKeys(keySet = setOf(Key.B, Key.C), description = "Prints B or C is being pressed") {
+            addMultipleKeys(keySet = setOf(Key.B, Key.C), description = "Prints B or C is being pressed") {
                 println("B or C is being pressed")
                 //or any other action you want to do
             }

             //one-time execution
-    keyHandler.addSingleActionKey(Key.D, "Prints D was pressed") {
+            addSingleActionKey(Key.D, "Prints D was pressed") {
                 println("D was pressed")
                 //or any other action you want to do
             }

-    keyHandler.addMultipleSingleActionKeys(setOf(Key.E, Key.F), "Prints E or F was pressed") {
+            addMultipleSingleActionKeys(setOf(Key.E, Key.F), "Prints E or F was pressed") {
                 println("E or F was pressed")
                 //or any other action you want to do
             }

             //on release execution
-    keyHandler.addReleaseKey(Key.G, "Prints G was released") {
+            addReleaseKey(Key.G, "Prints G was released") {
                 println("G was released")
                 //or any other action you want to do
             }

-    keyHandler.addMultipleReleaseKeys(setOf(Key.H, Key.I), "Prints H or I was released") {
+            addMultipleReleaseKeys(setOf(Key.H, Key.I), "Prints H or I was released") {
                 println("H or I was released")
                 //or any other action you want to do
             }

             //continuous combination execution
-    keyHandler.addCombination(setOf(Key.J, Key.K), "Prints J and K are being pressed") {
+            addCombination(setOf(Key.J, Key.K), "Prints J and K are being pressed") {
                 println("J and K are being pressed")
                 //or any other action you want to do
             }

-    println(keyHandler.getDescription(setOf(Key.J, Key.K)))
+            //println(getDescription(setOf(Key.J, Key.K)))

             //one-time combination execution
-    keyHandler.addSingleActionCombination(setOf(Key.L, Key.M), "Prints L and M were pressed") {
+            addSingleActionCombination(setOf(Key.L, Key.M), "Prints L and M were pressed") {
                 println("L and M were pressed")
                 //or any other action you want to do
+            }
+        }
     }
     //or Modifier.onPreviewKeyEvent(keyHandler.listen)
     Box(Modifier.onKeyEvent(keyHandler.listen)) {